boosterKRD/boosterKRD.github.io/_posts/2024-05-03-RDS-upgrade.md

   END $$;
   ```

-### 3. Disable and Drop Subscription on the BLUE Database:
+### 3. Disable and Drop Subscription on the GREEN Database:
-This command disables and drops the subscription on the BLUE database, which is necessary to reconfigure replication from GREEN.
+This command disables and drops the subscription on the GREEN database.
   ```sql
   --Disable and Drop Subscription
   ALTER SUBSCRIPTION my_subscription DISABLE;